 How to Get Access to Windows 10 Taskbar Settings on Window 10

-- Right click on your Windows 10 Taskbar.
+- Right-click on your Windows 10 Taskbar.

 - Taskbar Settings window is available on your screen now.

-Now you can notice that there are three different sections located on the right pane of Taskbar Settings interface.
+Now you can notice that there are three different sections located on the right pane of the Taskbar Settings interface.
 Each section contains different customization options.
-In this post, we will demonstrate you all the sections.
+In this post, we will demonstrate to you all the sections.

 Taskbar is the first section.
 This is the section that provides you many options to work on.
 Let’s go into the customization details –